rams3sh/cowin4all/README.md

 There can be various methods in terms of how an input can be retrieved.

 For example, OTP can be fed into a telegram bot by the user manually and bot can feed it back to the auto book system.
-Similar scenarios for captchas as well.
+Similar scenarios / methods can be considered for  handling captchas as well.

-Commonly used methods are part of `utils.py` such as `get_otp_manually`, `get_captcha_input_manually`.
-You may either use them or write your own custom retrieval method.
+Also, commonly used methods are part of `utils.py` such as `get_otp_manually`, `get_captcha_input_manually`.
+You may either use them or write your own custom retrieval method to get from user and feed back to your logic.

 ## 4. Thanks to